oldtimers-eos/Oldtimer-OLD-Token-EOS-EVM-testnet/README.md

 ### Customize

-If you wish to create your own erc-20 token (DAO compatible) on Trust (EOS EVM) testnet, please follow the instructions.
+If you wish to create your own erc-20 token (DAO compatible) on EOS EVM testnet, please follow the instructions.

 In contracts folder you can find a OldtimerToken.sol document.